← Employer Resources

 • Health and safety induction on day one (Health and Safety at Work Act 2015)

-• If using a 90-day trial period, it must be in the employment agreement before work starts — it cannot be added later
+• If using a 90-day trial period, it must be in the employment agreement before work starts and cannot be added later

 Need help with the hiring part?